All Episodes

 He laughed at the media.

-He chuckled with them and and uh all that.
+He chuckled with them and all that.

-He never bashed Them like Trump does.
+He never bashed them like Trump does.

 But the media tried as hard as they could, and the Democrats tried as hard as they could to take Reagan out, and they failed.